 Culture of care

 Safeguarding the welfare of animals is something we do together with all those who are involved: from the Animal Welfare Body Leiden (AWB) to the managers and those responsible for caring for the animals.
 The AWB Leiden pays a great deal of attention to promoting and achieving a culture of care.
 The AWB does this in order to ensure that all animal testing within Leiden University is conducted in a responsible manner with close attention for animal welfare and high demands on the quality of this research.
-You can read more about this in this policy document.

 Studies with laboratory animals